Ayazona/ayazona/README.md

 # Open source

 If you compile the open source software that we make available from time to time to develop your own mobile, desktop or web application, and cause that application to connect to our servers for any purposes, we refer to that resulting application as an “Open Source App”.
-All Open Source Apps are subject to, and may only be used and/or commercialized in accordance with, the Terms of Use applicable to the Lyoneer Application, which can be found at https://github.com/lyoneer/lyoneer/blob/master/assets/Lyoneer+Contributor+Agreement.pdf.
+All Open Source Apps are subject to, and may only be used and/or commercialized in accordance with, the Terms of Use applicable to the Lyoneer Application.
 Additionally, if you choose to build an Open Source App, certain restrictions apply, as follows:

 a.
 You agree not to change the way the Open Source App connects and interacts with our servers; b.
 You agree not to weaken any of the security features of the Open Source App; c.
 You agree not to use our servers to store data for purposes other than the intended and original functionality of the Open Source App; d.
 You acknowledge that you are solely responsible for any and all updates to your Open Source App.